HGVSOLUTIONS.COM – QUICK START

 Click now on 'Warn

-when near POI'
+when near POI' you

 will be prompted to choose the POI category you want a warning for.
 In this